-It is of the utmost importance that it is recognised that all individuals with capacity have the legal right to accept or refuse social care.
-Forcing treatment, of any kind upon an individual against their will would constitute abuse.
+It is of the utmost importance that it is recognised that all individuals with capacity have the legal right to accept or refuse care and support.
+Forcing treatment of any kind upon an individual against their will would constitute abuse.